eclipse-sumo/sumo/docs/web/docs/Tutorials/Plotting_Cookbook.md

 from different runs.
-The example below uses [summary-outputs](../Simulation/Output/Summary.md) from runs that cover different types of days of a week (mo\\summary.xml: Monday, dido\\summary.xml: Tuesday-Tursday, etc.).
+The example below uses [summary-outputs](../Simulation/Output/Summary.md) from runs that cover different types of days of a week (mo\\summary.xml: Monday, dido\\summary.xml: Tuesday-Thursday, etc.).
 As we want to show only a single day, we limit the x-axis to \[0,86400\] (86400: seconds in a day) using **--xlim 0,86400** and we also save the figure into the file "summary_running_all.png" using **-o summary_running_all.png**.
 To know what is shown, we replace